 Day 1 (Feb.
-7): Everyone will arrive and settle into our hotel in Muscat.
+6): Everyone will arrive and settle into our hotel in Muscat.
 In the evening, we’ll meet with Christopher for orientation, a set-the-scene slide show, then a welcome dinner.
+Overnight in Muscat.

 Ext.
-Day 1: Our group will fly from Oman to Dubai.
-The afternoon is free to explore Dubai at leisure, perhaps taking in the world’s largest aquarium, or the souks of Deita (including the glittering Gold Souk and the fantastically fragrant spice souk) and the streets and wharves of the old trading port.
-This evening we’ll be joined by local award-winning photographer Anique Ahmad, who’ll guide us to his favorite places to photograph the cityscape and contemporary architecture at sunset, during the “blue hour,” and into the night from atop several of Dubai’s preeminent skyscrapers.
-Wow!
+Day 2 (Feb 17): This morning is free to explore Dubai at leisure, perhaps taking in the world’s largest aquarium and Dubai Mall.
+In the late afternoon, we’ll be accompanied by a beautiful Arab lady in traditional costume, guaranteeing fantastic portraiture and situational photos among the spice and fabric souks of Deita and bustling wharves of the old trading port.
+We’ll then take a quick and light dinner before being joined by local award-winning photographer Anique Ahmad, who’ll guide us to his favorite places to photograph the cityscape and contemporary architecture at sunset, during the “blue hour,” and into the night from atop several of Dubai’s preeminent skyscrapers.
 Overnight in Dubai.

 Ext.
 Day 3 (Feb 18): This morning we’ll head west to Abu Dhabi to photograph the Sheik Zhayed Grand Mosque, considered the world’s most beautiful (as well as its largest) mosque.
 We’ll also visit the Louvre, Abu Dhabi’s magnificent contemporary art museum.
 Return to Dubai in the afternoon.
 This evening we’ll dine in style at a magnificent buffet beneath the Burj Khalifa—the world’s tallest building.
 This will be a sensational and memorable experience as we photograph the fantastic sound and light show!
 Overnight in Dubai.